 card header icon

 How to Apply for NJUHSD Scholarships:

-Local scholarships open on October 13
+Local scholarships open on October 7

 Create a Go Merry account/profile by visiting www.goingmerry.com (check out the "How To" information first, located above)

-• Create an account using your personal email address-not your school email address and make it appropriate.
+• Create an account using your personal email address, not your school email address, and make it appropriate.

 • Identify two individuals who can write you a letter of recommendation.

 • Complete any additional information needed.
 Some scholarship applications require additional pages, essays, art submissions, etc., as required for those scholarships that ask for them, and upload them to your Go Merry account.
-Please upload these documents to your Go Merry profile in your "Documents" folder—label the file with scholarship name.
+Please upload these documents to your Go Merry profile in your "Documents" folder—label the file with the scholarship name.

 NJUHSD Scholarship Applications Are Due:

-January 26, 2024, at 9 pm
+January 10, 2025, at 9 pm

+card header icon